nabeelvalley/docs/content/blog/2022/25-08/read-image-metadata.md

 let format_value = u16::from_offset_endian_bytes(endian, entry, 2)?;
 ```

-The format value is a 16-bit unsigned integer, same as the Tag, though this is used as an integer value and not hex.
+The format value is a 16-bit unsigned integer, the same as the Tag, though this is used as an integer value and not hex.
 Each integer value maps to a specific format type, as seen in the below table:

 | Format Value | Format            | Bytes per Component | Data Type | Description                                   |
 | ------------ | ----------------- | ------------------- | --------- | --------------------------------------------- |